Bucks beat Hawks, head to NBA Finals for 1st time since 1974

 Atlanta actually had a chance for its first lead of the game when Young’s behind-the-back pass gave Kevin Huerter an open look from 3-point range.

-The shot rimmed out, and Middleton quickly ripped off the next 13 points to suddenly push the Milwaukee edge to 60-45.
+The shot rimmed out, and Middleton quickly ripped off the next 13 points to suddenly push Milwaukee’s edge to 60-45.

 Middleton finished the quarter with 23 points, nearly outscoring the Hawks all by himself.
 Atlanta had 29 points in the period as Milwaukee headed to the final quarter with a commanding 91-72 lead.